-These sweet potato drop biscuits are a beautiful orange color and have a warm, slightly spicy flavor.
-The work wonderfully as a side dish or snack.
+These Sweet Potato Drop Biscuits are a beautiful orange color and have a warm, slightly spicy flavor.
+They work wonderfully as a side dish or snack.

 These Sweet Potato Drop Biscuits have quickly become a staple in my household.

-The fat in them comes only from cream, so you don't have to worry about cutting in butter or any other fussy steps that you have to do in other biscuits.
-The other ingredients are pretty much what you'd expect: a mix of whole wheat and all purpose flour, baking soda and baking powder, salt, a little sugar, nutmeg, cinnamon and a splash of vanilla.
+The fat in these biscuits comes only from cream, so you don't have to worry about cutting in butter or any other fussy steps that you might have to do in other biscuits.

-The first step to making these biscuits is to puree the sweet potato with the cream and vanilla.
-The dry ingredients are mixed together in a bowl.
-The sweet potato mixture gets stirred into the flour mixture to form a soft dough.
+The first step to making these biscuits is to cook the sweet potato (I do this in the microwave), then puree it with the cream.
+This is easiest with a food processor, but could also be done with a blender or immersion blender.
+Then mix the dry ingredients together in a bowl.
+Stir the sweet potato mixture into the flour mixture to form a soft dough.

 Sweet Potato Drop Biscuits